 Viewing the variations in my plants during this season of blooming is majestic!

 I snapped a few pictures to show you some of these beauties!
-The third one over is in the corner of our home in the back yard.
-I love this section here.
 It’s a breath of fresh air to enjoy the simple act of walking around our yard, taking in the joy of seeing these spectacular perennials springing forth each year as crisply painted displays of God’s creations.

-Deep shaded reds, purples, yellows, pink and all the variations in those greens.
+Deep shaded reds, purples, yellows, and all the variations in those greens.

 The Lilies are bursting forth from their spring buds, flourishing and thriving in the richly nourished soil, drinking from the earth’s fluids.
 Reminds me of the delicacy of all life and how sacred it is.
 Life is a precious gift and what we do with our lives matter.